 Nomadic rugs are different from carpet workplaces in design and way of weaving.
 The best-known type of Persian rug is called Gabbeh.
 In the 1980s, Gabbeh- at first woven by nomads- became popular in Europe.

 Wool, cotton, and silk are the materials used for weaving the carpets.
 Traditional dyes are taken from plants and insects, such as Oak acorns, Indigo, and Madder.
 The looms are divided into horizontal and vertical.
 Horizontal looms are usually used by the nomads.
 Persian carpets are usually woven by two different knots: the symmetrical Turkish and the symmetrical Persian.
 Two famous kinds of flat-woven carpets include Kilim and Jajm.

-Persian carpet is one of the best souvenirs for the tours to Iran.
-There is a vast variety of style and design to satisfy all different kinds of tastes.
+The Persian carpet is one of the best Iran souvenirs for tours to Iran.
+There is a vast variety of styles and designs to satisfy all different kinds of tastes.